-Susan Heslington is a photographer producing books, stationery and prints of her images captured around the hill villages of Tuscany.
+Susan Heslington is a photographer, designer and publisher producing books, stationery and prints of her images captured around the hill villages of Tuscany.

 Originally from the North east of England, Susan’s journey to Tuscany began in a very different place, Saudi Arabia, where she worked for nine years as an administrator in the oil industry.